ThalesGroup/sta-api-access-management/Mobile Application/iOS/README.md

 as long as there is connection to github.

 ### Configuration
-The server configuration is to a generic configuration by default.
+The server configuration is set to a generic configuration by default.
 In order to properly run the app, a valid server configuration file in JSON format needs to be imported.

 The schema can be seen below